 Appointments, Visits, and Admissions

 The dashboard must feature easy to read, easy to consume “at a glance”-style content.
-Therefore, the view will provide the most recent flags, problems, medications, and appointments.
-If the user wishes to see either more details or information from further in the past, the user will be able to launch the health record directly from within the Dashboard.
+Therefore, widgets will provide the most recent flags, problems, medications, and appointments.
+If the user wishes to see either more details or information from further in the past, the user will be able to search within or launch the health record directly from within the Dashboard.

-The view will provide additional information to users based on the Veteran’s previous problems and diagnoses.
-By selecting the “Local Facility Resources” option, users will be able to view programs, groups, tools, and applications available at their facility directly related to Veteran’s condition.
+The view will provide additional informational widgets to users based on the Veteran’s previous problems and diagnoses.
+By activating the “Local Facility Resources” widget, users will be able to view programs, groups, tools, and applications available at their facility directly related to Veteran’s condition.
 For example, if a Veteran has been diagnosed with Type II Diabetes, the application will display information about local resources such as the local VA endocrinology clinic, Veteran support groups, and VA’s MOVE! weight loss program.
 The VA / Department of Defense (DoD) Clinical Practice Guidelines option will provide links to the complete clinical guideline for relevant conditions.
-The Diagnosis Information option will provide additional resources related to the care of specific diseases and conditions, and the Forms and Assessments will include links to various tools care providers can use to assess and track Veteran progress over time, such as the Personal Health Questionnaire (PHQ)-9 or the PTSD Checklist.
-Finally, the SPC SharePoint option will provide a direct link to the existing SPC SharePoint VA manages which hosts a wealth of information related to care of Veterans in addition to information VA policies and procedures regarding suicide prevention.
+Other administrative-oriented widgets will include ability to search a Veteran’s health record or find and select another Veteran from a roster.

 Other Views